PKU-ICST-MIPL/DCR-ReID_TCSVT2023/README.md

 # Data Preparation

-- Download the pre-processed datasets that we used from the [link](https://pan.baidu.com/s/1LwAyB1R86P3xMZxIPm1vwQ) (password: dg1a) and unzipped them to ./datasets folders.
+- Download the pre-processed datasets that we used from the [link](https://pan.baidu.com/s/1LwAyB1R86P3xMZxIPm1vwQ) (password: dg1a) and unzip them to ./datasets folders.

 # Usage